The following biographical notes was written some years back.

 Pandora's Box : by Pantheatre UK Company.
 A performance project with 6 actors-directors, produced in collaboration with Angela Bullock (Twisted Stocking Company), and Dan Skinner (Rose Theatre Company), including Nick Hobbs, Faroque Kahn, Kirstin McIver and Zoé Crowder.
 Check Pandora's Box.

-Enrique was born in Lima, Peru, in 1946, in a well-established Spanish-creole family (he is a rare Peruvian blond) with strong francophile connections.
+Enrique was born in Lima, Peru, in 1946, in a well-established Spanish-creole family with strong francophile connections.
 He spent his childhood in Peru before moving with his family to Europe, passing his French baccalauréat in Paris, studying law and economics in Madrid, graduating in painting from Chelsea School of Arts, London, and teaching Fine Arts at Goldsmith College (University of London).

-His best students at the time (the late 60s) were involved in performance art, and doing work that he considered much more interesting and fun than his own.
-This led him to theatre (he was 24 by then) and to working with the Roy Hart Theatre - a move with many personal and cultural implications.
+His best students at the time (the late 60s) were involved in performance art, and doing work that he considered much more interesting and fun than his own painting work.
+This led him to theatre (he was 24 then) and to working with Roy Hart and the Roy Hart Theatre - a move with many personal and cultural implications.
 As well as performing and directing, he started teaching voice within the "Roy Hart" model.
 The one-to-one "singing lesson" model, especially as practiced by Roy Hart and his followers, can be very close to the psychoanalytic 'transference' model.
-Ill at ease with some of the implications of this model, especially the potentially ambivalent use of therapy, Enrique stopped teaching for some years, and started the long dialogue with psychotherapists that led to his meeting with the late James Hillman and Rafael Lopez-Pedraza, as well as Charles Boer, Paul Kugler, Ginette Paris, Nor Hall and the archetypal psychology circle that was to inspire Pantheatre.
+Ill at ease with some of the implications of this model, especially the potentially ambivalent use of therapy, Enrique stopped teaching for some years, and started the long dialogue with psychotherapists that led to his meeting with James Hillman and Rafael Lopez-Pedraza, as well as Charles Boer, Paul Kugler, Ginette Paris, Nor Hall, Sonu Shamdasani and the archetypal psychology circle that was to inspire Pantheatre.
 This was in the late seventies and early eighties.
 Today, along with many of his collaborators, he would insist that it is our esthetics, our modes of perception and appreciation, our political and cultural ideas that need therapy.
 Hence the accent on mytho-poetical and intellectual challenges, in an otherwise very corporal and imagistic work.